dbierer/php-class-notes/php-iii-jun-2023.md

 * http://localhost:8883/#/4/33
   * Lines 18 - 20 should come before line 10
   * Otherwise, the cache is not really being used at all!
+* JIT Lab
+  * Also need to enable JIT in the `xxx/conf.d/opcache.ini` file